vercel/examples/storage/postgres-pgvector/README.md

 ---
-name: Vercel Postgres + Prisma Next.js Starter
+name: Vercel Postgres + Prisma + pgvector Next.js Starter
-slug: postgres-prisma
+slug: postgres-pgvector
-description: Simple Next.js template that uses Vercel Postgres as the database and Prisma as the ORM.
+description: A Next.js template that uses Vercel Postgres as the database, Prisma as the ORM with pgvector to enable vector similarity search, and OpenAI's text-embedding-ada-002 model for embeddings.
 framework: Next.js
 useCase: Starter
 css: Tailwind